-- A userid ducc, and group ducc.
-User ducc must the the only member of group ducc. - DUCC run with user ducc credentials. - libcgroup1-0.37+ on SLES, libcgroup-0.37+ on RHEL, and on Ubuntu all of cgroup-bin cgroup-lite libcgroup1 - along with a customized /etc/cgconfig.conf - On some flavors of Linux, the cgroup swap accounting is not enabled and swap is reported as N/A. To enable swap accounting add swapaccount=1 kernel parameter.
+- Root access is required to configure and enable a custom cgroup for DUCC. - A running cgroup subsystem.
+True by default for newer OS. - Create a custom cgroup definition that the DUCC user can use to run managed applications in.
+The custom definition to go into /etc/cgconfig.conf is described in CGroups Installation and Configuration. - The cgroup tools package, e.g. libcgroup-tools on centos and cgroup-tools on ubuntu. - On some flavors of Linux, the cgroup swap accounting is not enabled and swap is reported as N/A. To enable swap accounting add swapaccount=1 kernel parameter.
 More information on this step is available here: http://unix.stackexchange.com/questions/147158/how-to-enable-swap-accounting-for-memory-cgroup-in-archlinux.